 - History – Wondering how your guy has done against this week’s opponent?
 It will quickly show you how many points your guy has scored in YOUR scoring system against this week’s opponent the last three years, with the dates of those previous matchups.

-- Remaining SOS – In addition to points allowed, we’ll show you in a chart how you player’s SOS ranks against the league average for the position, all, again, in YOUR scoring systems.
+- Remaining SOS – In addition to points allowed, we’ll show you in a chart how your player’s SOS ranks against the league average for the position, all, again, in YOUR scoring systems.
 This is good for when you’re looking at trades, preparing for the playoffs, etc.

-- Player News – We don’t have a lot of room for this, but once we’re rolling with player news and information, you’ll see the latest news or injury bite about your player, with a link to his news page with all news.
+- Player News – We don’t have a lot of room for this, but once we’re rolling with player news and information, you’ll see the latest news or injury bite about your player, with a link to his news page with all details.

-IDP-Stud Report: Keep track of the defensive leaders easily and effectively.
+- IDP-Stud Report: Keep track of the defensive leaders easily and effectively.
 Track all major defensive stats as well as who’s creating most of the opportunities for their team with overall contribution percentages.

 Preseason Content – An Overview

 These HUGE updates will be posted on a continuing and very regular basis throughout the preseason.
 It will give you absolutely everything you'll need for your draft.

 Note: A lot of this content will also be available via our “MyGuru” iPhone/iPad & Droid app.

 - NFL and Fantasy News Feed: Our steady stream of NFL news, injury reports, transactions, and more provides up-to-date information whenever you want it and is searchable by player and sortable by NFL team and also position.

 - Player News & Notes: Updated daily throughout the preseason.
 Searchable and sortable updates on your players, all players, search by day, etc.